-The Old Testament, or Hebrew Bible, comes to us from the ancient Near East and is a compilation of narrative histories, laws, wisdom, prophecies and poetry from Yahweh worshipping communities located in Canaan, Mesopotamia and Egypt.
-The written version of the Old Testament was canonized between the 2nd century BCE and the 2nd century CE, but most of the biblical accounts probably originated between the 8th and 2nd centuries BCE as compilations of oral traditions and folktales circulating among a mostly illiterate culture.
-The early writings were most likely recorded in Hebrew and Aramaic but there are no surviving manuscripts from these early compilations, the earliest being the Dead Sea Scrolls dating to the 2nd century BCE.
+The Old Testament, which is based on the Hebrew Bible, is a compilation of narrative histories, laws, wisdom, and prophecies from Yahweh worshipping communities located in Canaan, Mesopotamia and Egypt.
+The written version of the Hebrew Bible, called the Tanakh, was canonized between the 2nd century BCE and the 2nd century CE, but most of the biblical accounts probably originated between the 8th and 2nd centuries BCE as compilations of oral traditions and folktales circulating among a mostly illiterate culture.
+There are no surviving manuscripts from earlier years, with the Dead Sea Scrolls dating to the 2nd century BCE being the earliest historical source.
 As a historical reference, the 8th century BCE was approximately the time when Homer was writing his Greek epics.